 - Services provided by non-National Jewish Healthcare providers

-- Patients whose income exceeds 400% of the Federal Poverty levels; unless medical balance is over $500 for local and $2,000 for out of state patients.
+- Patients whose income exceeds 400% of the Federal Poverty levels; unless the medical balance is over $500 for local and $2,000 for out of state patients.
 National Jewish Health

 The Access Project